-In this section, I consider the impact of competition on both credibility and faking in equilibrium.
-I assess the impact of competition by comparing the equilibrium under competition ($n \ge 2$) to that under the monopoly benchmark.
+In this section, we consider the impact of competition on both credibility and faking in equilibrium.
+We assess the impact of competition by comparing the equilibrium under competition ($n \ge 2$) to that under the monopoly benchmark.

-In order to isolate the effects of competition, I assume that the total ability of the market to learn is constant across these two cases.
-In particular, I assume that if each firm has ability λ under competition, then the firm has ability $n\lambda$ under the monopoly benchmark.
-In making this normalization, one ensures that our comparison accounts for only the impact of competition per se and does not confound this with the effects of an increased aggregate ability to learn that firm entry may entail.
-I do however consider the effects of market entry in the comparative statics section below, in which we do not normalize the total ability to learn.
+In order to isolate the effects of competition, we assume that the total ability of the market to learn is constant across these two cases.
+In particular, we assume that if each firm has ability λ under competition, then the firm has ability $n\lambda$ under the monopoly benchmark.
+In making this normalization, we ensure that our comparison accounts for only the impact of competition per se and does not confound this with the effects of an increased aggregate ability to learn that firm entry may entail.
+We do however consider the effects of market entry in the comparative statics section below, in which we do not normalize the total ability to learn.

-These findings are shown in Figure 3, which depicts both credibility and the hazard rate of faking in the market $(nb_n(p(t)))$ within a subgame, i.e., fixing a p and an n.
+Our findings are shown in Figure 3, which depicts both credibility and hazard rate of faking for a firm within a subgame, i.e., fixing a p and an n.
 The top and bottom row show the case where $\beta \in (k_N, k_n)$ and $\beta > k_n$, respectively.
-In both cases, we see that competition causes a deterioration in credibility and an increase in faking.
-The effect of competition in this case is driven by the cost of preemption that it induces.
-Firms are more inclined to fake, and thus less credible because the cost of preemption makes truth telling more costly.
-When $\beta \in (k_N, k_n)$, faking occurs even under a monopoly, but moreso under competition.
-That being said, the effects of competition dissipate over time, as the competition level of credibility limits to the monopoly level as time passes.
+In both cases, we see that that competition causes a deterioration in credibility and an increase in faking.
+Futhermore, this holds true for each individual firm.
+The effect of competition in this case is driven the cost of preemption that it induces.
+Firms are more inclined to fake, and thus less credible because the cost of preemption makes truth telling more costly for the firm.
+When $\beta \in (k_N, k_n)$, the firm fakes even under a monopoly, but strictly moreso under competition.
+That being said the effects of competition level of credibility limits to the monopoly value as time passes.
 Meanwhile, in the case where $\beta > k_n$, a monopolist firm will never fake, faking does temporarily occur under competition.
 Again, the effects of competition are greatest early on with firms faking gradually less as time passes.